 Larger wheels have a shallower angle of attack when approaching obstacles and lets you roll over them much easier than if you had small wheels.

 For example, imagine you are pulling a suitcase with small 2 inch wheels along and you have a 2 inch high obstacle in front of one of the wheels.
 It is going to be a struggle to get that suitcase to roll over the obstacle because of the steep angle that needs to be overcome.
 Now, imagine you are riding an electric scooter with 13 inch wheels.
 The angle of attack to roll over the 2 inch obstacle becomes a lot shallower and therefore, a smoother ride is achieved.

 Increased Grip and Traction

 The larger the tire, the greater the surface area and contact with the ground below.

 Wide tires, in particular, have more rubber on their track which gives you more contact with the terrain and as a result, offers better grip and traction making the scooter easier to handle.
-This makes cornering, going up hills and even tackling rough terrain, easier.
+This makes tackling rough terrain easier.

-Larger tires also tend to have patterned tread which helps them to grip better than smaller ones that have smooth rubber tires with no three-dimensional pattern.
+Larger tires also tend to have patterned tread which helps them to grip better than smaller ones that have a slick tread with no three-dimensional pattern.

 Similar to increased grip and traction, the large surface area that comes into contact with the terrain below can help to create more resistance and slow the scooter down more effectively than thin wheels.